 Here are several tips to get approved for mortgage loan with bad credit:

-1. Get your credit score first.
-It is imperative to pull your own credit scores before you approach a lender.
+1. Get credit scores first.
+Review your scores from Experian, TransUnion and Equifax before approaching a lender.
+While the credit scores you pull may not be the same as the ones the lender pulls, they should be fairly close.
 Knowing your credit scores will allow you to correct issues that may be keeping them low.
-Lenders will pull your credit scores from the 3 major credit bureaus and more than likely go with your middle credit score.
+Lenders will pull your credit scores from the 3 major credit bureaus and go with the middle credit score.

 2. Improve Your Approval Chances.
 Pay your monthly obligations, even utility bills on time.
 Making regular, timely payments is a quick way to rebuild your credit scores and show you manage credit well.
 Make sure you have a major credit card reporting monthly.
-Also make sure that credit card reports to the three major bureaus.

 4. Bank Statements.
 Whether you earn a salary, are a wage earner or self-employed be prepared to provide bank statements showing regular deposits and a savings account.
 Some lenders may require up to 12 months of bank statements.
 Try to avoid excessive overdrafts and negative account balances.
 Be prepared to explain any negative information to the mortgage lender.

-6. Down Payment Assistance Programs.
+9. Down Payment Assistance Programs.
 There are down payment assistance programs and first-time home buyer programs in every state.
 This could be a great option if you are in the income qualifying range.
 Check-out some down payment assistance programs in your state.

-8. Get quotes from multiple lenders.
+11. Get quotes from multiple lenders.
 When seeking a mortgage loan you must shop around to get the best rate.
 The credit scoring model makes allowances for consumers shopping for a mortgage.
 The FICO scoring model will not penalize you for having multiple mortgage loan inquiries if they are done within a 14-day time-span.
 The newer versions of the creit scoring model, FICO 8, count the shopping period as any 45-day span, unfortunately not many lenders are using the newer version.

-9. Consider using a mortgage broker.
+12. Consider using a mortgage broker.
 Mortgage brokers often have access to many lenders and programs that can help you obtain a bad credit mortgage loan.
 The key is finding a reputable broker with good references.
 Don’t be afraid to request references and never hesitate to research a mortgage broker through your State’s Licensing Board (Usually the Department of Real Estate).
 If using a mortgage broker, be prepared to pay a commission but remember that fees and commissions are negotiable.

-10. Rapid Re-score your Credit Files.
+13. Rapid Re-score your Credit Files.
 Rapid Re-score is a service offered by a lender or mortgage broker in which your credit scores can be re-analyzed and quickly corrected for the purposes of a mortgage loan.
 Rapid Re-score accelerates the dispute process, corrects negative information and increases your credit score immediately.
 This is an invaluable service as one error could potentially make the difference in whether or not you can obtain a mortgage loan.